Proskuriv offensive: Aftermath

 The offensive was successful, as the Ukrainians managed to advance inside the Soviet-held territory and regain several cities, such as Mohyliv-Podilskyi, Proskuriv, Starokostiantyniv and Kamianets-Podilskyi, which became a temporary capital of the UPR following its liberation on 6 of June.
 On 16 of July, forces of the Ukrainian Galician Army crossed the Zbruch river following their defeat in the Chortkiv offensive, which allowed to strengthen the Ukrainian army and to launch an offensive towards Kiev and Odessa by the joint Ukrainian armies that ended with a capture of Kiev by the Ukrainians on 30 of August and its seizure by the White Army on the next day, leading to a full-scale military conflict between the UPR and the White Army.
-The Ukrainian operation also forced the Soviet government to setback it's offensive towards Soviet Hungary and Slovakia.
+The Ukrainian operation also forced the Soviet government to setback its offensive towards Soviet Hungary and Slovakia.